alteus7/DragonHeartPressKit/index.md

 ## Factsheet

 **Developer:**
+alteus soft
-alteus soft\nfrom Korea, Republic of
+from Korea, Republic of

 **Founding date:**
 May 6, 2015